Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Symmetric Transformed Primal-Dual Iterations

 \subsection{Explicit Euler method}

 An explicit discretization for~\eqref{eq: symmetric transformed primal-dual flow} is as follows:

-To compute the transformation, we introduce intermediate variables $u_{k+1/2}, p_{k+1/2}$ and present an equivalent but computationally favorable form of \eqref{EE discretization}:
+To compute the transformation, we introduce intermediate variables $u_{k+1/2}, p_{k+1/2}$ and present an equivalent but computationally favorable form of~\eqref{eq: symmetric EE method}:

-All four SPD operators can be scaled identities and scheme \eqref{eq: EE symmetric TPD} can be interpret as two steps of primal-dual iterations with the same gradient $\nabla f(u_k)$ and $\nabla h(p_k)$.
-The convergence analysis is however more clear in the formulation \eqref{eq: symmetric EE method}.
-Follow the same proof of Theorem \ref{convergence rate for EE discretization}, we obtain the linear convergence of the scheme \ref{eq: EE symmetric TPD}.
+All four SPD operators can be scaled identities and scheme~\eqref{eq: EE symmetric TPD} can be interpreted as two steps of primal-dual iterations with the same gradient $\nabla f(u_k)$ and $\nabla g(p_k)$.
+The convergence analysis is more clear in the formulation~\eqref{eq: symmetric EE method}.
+Follow the same proof of Theorem \ref{convergence rate for EE discretization}, we obtain the linear convergence of the scheme~\eqref{eq: EE symmetric TPD}.